 I must say, I admire the honesty on this site and the depth of information and of course the customer interaction you have.
 I was looking around at other HGH sites and alarm bells rang as the information was very vague with little information or history of the makers and most just had amino acid ingredients that I've got in my supplements at home.
 Then I find this site and it's got nothing to hide and helps justify my decision not to trust those other companies which is good because they look very slick and convincing to the unsuspected.

 Follow-up answer: Thanks for the nice words regarding our web site.
 Since the beginning I have striven to make sure we provide only honest information.
 It is nice when someone appreciates what we are doing.

 If, once you are taking HGH therapy and l-tryptophan, you still do not sleep well and you rarely dream then you might consider taking some supplemental melatonin.
 Besides helping us sleep melatonin is a powerful antioxidant and it helps to protect us from cancer.
 Low melatonin also accelerates aging and can even have a negative effect on libido.

-PLEASE NOTE: The information I have provided is not meant to be medical advice.
-Please consult your private healthcare provider.
+PLEASE NOTE: The information provided is not meant to be medical advice.